tldr-pages/tldr/pages/common/flow.md

 `flow ls`

-- Run type coverage check on all files in a directory:
+- Run a type coverage check on all files in a directory:

 `flow batch-coverage --show-all --strip-root {{path/to/directory}}`

-- Display line-by-line stats on type coverage:
+- Display line-by-line type coverage stats:

 `flow coverage --color {{path/to/file.jsx}}`